keystonejs/keystone/.changeset/red-frogs-mate.md

 '@keystone-next/website': patch
 ---

-Add syntax highlighting to code in mdx
+Added syntax highlighting to code in mdx.